RallyTechServices/team-dependency-board/README.md

 If "Future Release" is selected, only iterations that overlap with the Future Release timebox will be displayed, but the iteration names will not be filtered by a specific prefix.

 ![ScreenShot] (/images/team-dependency-board.png)

+####Updates 2015-07-28
+*  Added Estimated Blocker Resolution time (if populated for the story)
+*  Added a checkbox toggle to show the items that are "Done" - by default the items that are "Done" are hidden from the board.
+"Done" means that the dependency has been Agreed to and is also in the Accepted state.
+If a story is in the accepted state, but has not been Agreed to, it will still show up on the board.
+*  If a story is in the Accepted State, it will show up with a gray background and lighter text.
+*  Made the Sprint Name text slightly smaller.